aventresque/MAAPAnnotate/README.md

 # MAAPAnnotate

 MAAPAnnotate is an HoloLens application which provides an innovative method of interacting with megalithic art.
-You can find in this github all the data you need to launch the corresponding Unity file.
+You can find in this github all the assets you need to create a corresponding Unity file.

 You need to add HoloToolkit to your unity project: https://github.com/Microsoft/MixedRealityToolkit-Unity.